Matroskin94/RS-tasks/Node_CRUD/README.md

 "exec": "npx ts-node-dev --files --transpile-only --respawn --inspect=4430 --project tsconfig.json ./src/index.ts"
 ```

-Also, you need to check in broser console `connections` tab, and add `127.0.0.1:PORT_NUMBER`.
+Also, you need to check in browser console `connections` tab, and add `127.0.0.1:PORT_NUMBER`.

+Or better to go to `chrome://inspect` page, and choose target (it should be running on 4430 port).
+But there is a problem, with nodemon.
+After first launch it works ok, but if you change something in the code, nodemon restarts and after it, there will be an error in console.
+Need to figure out how to fix it to work with nodemon and chrome without an errors.

 ```
 {